BuzzerMari/Thalassisiraceae-transcriptomes-project-ThTSP/README.md

 # Thalassisiraceae-transcriptomes-project-ThTSP
 Workflow and files from analysis of 10 transcriptomes of species of Thalassiosiraceae from Antarctica and English Channel

-Raw data from transcriptomes is availeble at:
+Raw data from transcriptomes is available at:

 https://www.ncbi.nlm.nih.gov/bioproject/PRJNA706094